 Dutchman's Pipe Cactus, Jungle Cactus, Lady of the Night, Night-blooming Cactus, Night-blooming Cereus, Orchid Cactus, Queen of the Night

 Cereus latifrons, Cereus oxypetalus, Epiphyllum acuminatum, Epiphyllum grande, Epiphyllum latifrons, Epiphyllum purpusii, Phyllocactus acuminatus, Phyllocactus grandis, Phyllocactus latifrons, Phyllocactus latifrons, Phyllocactus oxypetalus, Phyllocactus purpusii

-Epiphyllum oxypetalum is an epiphytic cactus with a cylindrical, woody at the base, erect or semi-erect, profusely branched, cylindrical, up to 20 feet (6 m) long primary stems.
+Epiphyllum oxypetalum is a profusely branched epiphytic cactus with a cylindrical, woody at the base, erect or semi-erect primary stem that bears leaf-like scalloped dark green branches.
 It is one of the most cultivated species in the genus.
-The primary stem is woody at the base and bears elliptic, leaf-like, scalloped, dark green branches that grow up to 16 inches (40 cm) long and up to 2.4 inches (6 cm) wide.
+Branches are up to 16 inches (40 cm) long and 2.4 inches (6 cm) wide.
 The large white flowers are funnel-shaped, up to 12 inches (30 cm) long, and up to 5 inches (20 cm) in diameter.
-They are nocturnal, very fragrant, appear in late spring or early summer, open in the late evening and close again at sunrise.
-Fruits are purplish-red, oblong, angled, up to 6.4 inches (16 cm) long, up to 3.2 inches (8 cm) wide.
+They are nocturnal and fragrant, appear in late spring or early summer, open in the late evening and close again at sunrise.
+Fruits are purplish-red, oblong, angled, up to 6.4 inches (16 cm) long, and 3.2 inches (8 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).